DariusRain/flash-quiz-app/README.md

 </html>
 ```
 ## What I will be building to test my knowledge
-    - This application will show questions about React with input or multiploice answers.
+    - This application will allow users to create quick quizes.
-    - It will give you a score after each test given and wont let you pass to the next level.
+    - There will be a choice between open-ended or multiple choice as an answer to a question.
+    - The user will be able to time and see their results after the quiz.
+    - Users will also be given the choice to share their quiz to the public or keep it private.